 1. Product Identification

 This should list the peptide name (or sequence), molecular weight, lot/batch number, and date of analysis.
-If the COA doesn't have a batch number, that's a red flag — it means you can't verify that the COA matches your specific purchase.
+If the COA has no batch number, that is a red flag - it means you cannot verify that the COA matches your specific purchase.

 2. Purity by HPLC